 |

-do you measure the negative ions?
+do you measure the amount of negative ions?

 What